1. New Generation of Younger Leaders to Face the Future

 Science: It is more than satisfying human curiosity.
 It can build human habitat, community, and connection.

-(Writings of Arthur Holmes, David Dockery, Nicholas Wolterstorff, George Masden, Alvin Plantinga, Duane Litfin, and others on Christian higher education will be referenced.)
+(Writings of Arthur Holmes, David Dockery, Nicholas Wolterstorff, George Marsden, Alvin Plantinga, Duane Litfin, and others on Christian higher education will be referenced.)